Seeed-Studio/wiki-documents/docs/Grove-I2C_FM_Receiver_v1.1.md

 ```

-Now you can hear the FM station, and you can press the `Grove- button 1` and `Grove- button 2` to change the radio stations.
+Now you can hear the FM station, and you can press the `Grove- button 1` and `Grove- button 2` to change the radio stations,and you can rotate the `Grove - Rotary Angle Sensor` to adjust the volume.

 Have fun~